Complete guide to the Ramadan 2026 working hours in the UAE

 Students will enjoy shorter school hours during the holy month, as announced by the Knowledge and Human Development Authority (KHDA).

 KHDA announced that all schools must provide a maximum of five hours of instruction from Monday to Thursday.
-Classes, however, must end before 12.00 pm on Fridays to accommodate Jummah prayers.
+Classes, however, must end no later than 11:.30 am on Fridays to accommodate Jummah prayers.

 DUBAI METRO

-Dubai Metro will operate as per the usual schedule.
+Dubai Metro will operate as per the following schedule:

 Day | Service Hours |